RAG pipeline approach - Query a LLM for automatic coding

 Question 1 — Embed an activity label

-Use client_llmlab.embeddings.create to embed the activity label below.
+Use client_llmlab.embeddings.create to embed the activity label below (see the doc), and store the embedding vector into a search_embedding object.

 activity = "Installation, maintenance and repair of residential air conditioning systems for private customers"